Jiuziguangchang station

 Jiuziguangchang station (鸠兹广场站 (Jiuzi Square station)) is a monorail interchange station in Jinghu District, Wuhu, Anhui, China.
 It is an interchange between Line 1 and Line 2 of Wuhu Rail Transit.

 The station opened with line 1 on 3 November 2021.
 Line 2 opened on 28 December 2021, turning the station into an interchange.

+Jiuziguangchang station is located in an affluent and heavily trafficked area of Wuhu city center, adjacent to Anhui Normal University Zheshan Campus, Zhongshan Road Pedestrian Street and other commercial facilities.
+The station is the only transfer station for Wuhu Rail Transit Line 1 and Line 2, so it has become the busiest station in Wuhu Rail Transit System.